New Mexico Child Support Laws: Guidelines and Calculations

 - Locating non-custodial parents

-After applying, a CSSD representative will contact you.
-Alternatively, you may hire a family law attorney to guide you through the process.
+After you submit your application, a CSSD representative will contact you to begin the process.
+You may also hire a private family law attorney to handle your case independently.

 How Is Child Support Calculated in New Mexico?

-New Mexico uses an income shares model as established in NMSA 40-4-11.1.
-This approach combines both parents’ incomes and allocates the support obligation proportionally.
+New Mexico uses an income shares model under NMSA 40-4-11.1.
+This approach combines both parents' incomes and allocates the child support obligation proportionally based on each parent's share of the combined total.

 Determining Adjusted Gross Income